kubernetes-sigs/kubespray/docs/getting-started.md

 You can use an
 [inventory generator](https://github.com/kubernetes-incubator/kubespray/blob/master/contrib/inventory_builder/inventory.py)
 to create or modify an Ansible inventory.
-Currently, it is limited in functionality and is only use for making a basic Kubespray cluster, but it does support creating large clusters.
+Currently, it is limited in functionality and is only used for configuring a basic Kubespray cluster inventory, but it does support creating inventory file for large clusters as well.
 It now supports separated ETCD and Kubernetes master roles from node role if the size exceeds a certain threshold.
-Run inventory.py help for more information.
+Run `python3 contrib/inventory_builder/inventory.py help` help for more information.

 Example inventory generator usage: